Lopolin-LP/better-discord-font/README.md

 Name | Description
 -|-
 PATCH | The Patcher CSS.
 You need to add EMJ and/or ODF for it to take effect.
-PATCH-BB | Same as PATCH, however makes it work with BasicBackground.
+PATCH-BB | Same as PATCH, however makes it work with [BasicBackground](https://mwittrien.github.io/).
 ODF | Apply Old Discord Font.
 [Online Theme Here; Or Copy + Paste into Local File](https://raw.githubusercontent.com/Overimagine1/old-discord-font/main/source.css)

 ### Local Theme Only
 Name | Description
 -|-
-EMJ | Imports the Emoji Font, doesn't apply it however, use PATCH or PATCH-EMJ for that.
+EMJ | Imports the Emoji Font, doesn't apply it however, use PATCH for that.

 ## Download Links
 TBA